university-of-york/ds-devtool-setEnvVars/README.md

 # ds-devtool-setEnvVars

-This is a Github action that sets environment variables for a `Job` in a workflow.
+> GitHub action to set environment variables for a `Job` in a workflow.

 ## Usage